Published in

 1. Line.

-Annunciation (Fra Angelico) shows horizontal lines mainly as the gaze of Mary with the angel Gabriel, the boundary of the garden, which means stability.
+Annunciation (Fra Angelico) shows horizontal lines mainly through the gaze of Mary at the angel Gabriel and the boundary of the garden, signifying stability.
 It also leads the eyes around the composition and communicates the information through character and direction.
 Further, there are vertical lines in the form of pillars and doorways, which suggests spirituality and a rising beyond human reach toward the heavens.
-There are also circular lines which sense a soft enviornment, recalling energy.
+There are also circular lines that sense a soft environment, recalling energy.

 Annunciation Fra Angelico Analysis